 - 1 tsp, basic garam masala

-- I have large-sized, egg lightly beaten
+- I have large eggs, lightly beaten

-- 1 handful, of coriander leaves
+- 1 handful of coriander leaves

 For Gravy:

-- 1 large-sized onion, finely sliced
+- 1 large onion, finely sliced

-- 2 tsp, ginger garlic paste
+- 2 tsp ginger garlic paste

-- 1 tsp, lemon juice
+- 1 tsp lemon juice

-- 1/2 tsp, red chili flakes
+- 1/2 tsp dried chili flakes

-- 1 tsp, black peppercorn
+- 1 tsp, back peppercorn

-- 1 1/2 tsp, coriander powder
+- 1 1/2 tsp coriander powder

 - Salt to taste

-- 3 tbsp, tomato puree
+- 3 tbsp tomato puree

-- 2 tbsp, yogurt
+- 2 tbsp yogurt

 - 1/2 tsp, gram masala